EoghanONeill/TobitBART/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of TobitBART is to provide implementations of type I Tobit models with Bayesian Additive Regression Trees instead of linear combinations of covariates.
-Sums-of-trees are sampled using the dbarts package.
+The goal of TobitBART is to provide implementations of type 1 and type 2 Tobit models with Bayesian Additive Regression Trees (Chipman et al. 2010) instead of linear combinations of covariates.
+Sums-of-trees are sampled using the ``dbarts`` package.

+The Type 1 Tobit implementaiton is based on Chib (1992).
+The Type 2 Tobit implementaiton is based on Omori (2007).

+Chib, S. (1992).
+Bayes inference in the Tobit censored regression model.
+Journal of Econometrics, 51(1-2), 79-99.

+Omori, Y. (2007).
+Efficient Gibbs sampler for Bayesian analysis of a sample selection model.
+Statistics & probability letters, 77(12), 1300-1311.

 ## Installation